dentremor/Software-Defined-Infrastrucure/doku.md

 > quit;
 ```

-In the next step we download nextcloud and move it to `/var/www`:
+In the next step we download Nextcloud and move it to `/var/www`:

 ```
 $ wget https://download.nextcloud.com/server/releases/latest.zip